masurp/VU_CADC/tutorials/R_tidy_transforming-and-summarizing.md

 SPSS or Stata data file.

-Tidyverse contains a function `read_csv` that allows you to read a csv file directly into a data frame.
+Tidyverse contains a function `read_csv` that allows you to read a csv file directly into a tibble.
 You specify the location of the file, either on your local drive (as we did in the last practical session) or directly from the Internet!